Krithik-sri/Portfolio/README.md

 ## 🎯 **Project Status**

-WriteUp is under active development!
+Portfolio is under active development!
 Stay tuned for updates and new features 🚀.

 ---